Carsten Höller and The Art of Fun

-Slides and fairground rides, disorientating and psychedelic.
-Just ome of the art experiences you can expect from Carsten Höller!
+Slides and fairground rides, disorientating and psychedelic, are just one of the art experiences you can expect from Carsten Höller!

 You and Your Other You 1997

 Höller and the artist Maurizio Cattelan created two identical shows in to Paris galleries.
 Cattelan copied Höller’s exhibition, they showed identical works.
-This work referenced identity theft and proposed that shows are equal in equal in merit.
+This work referenced identity theft and proposed that both shows were equal in merit.

 Ball House 1999 and Frisbee House 2000

 He has created works similar in nature to Martin Creed

 In his 1999 “Ball House” piece he filled a room with balls, in his work “Frisbee House” he filled a room with Frisbees and the audience was invited to play in the rooms.